 A Day in the Life of a Truck Driver

 If you’ve considered truck driving as a career, you’re probably curious what a typical day on the road is like.
 The lifestyle can be appealing to those who like working independently and don’t mind working for long stretches of time, but there are plenty of challenges you’ll stumble across on your journeys.
 Here’s a quick summary of a typical day as a flatbed driver at Melton, along with some tips to keep in mind when planning your day.
+If you’re looking to learn more about what you need to become a truck driver, be sure to read our flatbed trucking jobs page.
 Let’s start from the top!